Double Outlet Right Ventricle in Children

 Most cases of DORV happen without any known cause.
 But they may be more likely to happen with certain syndromes.
 Some of these include:

 - Trisomy 13 (Patau syndrome).
-This is a developmental disorder that occurs when a child has 3 copies of chromosome 13 instead of 2.
+This developmental disorder occurs when a child has 3 copies of chromosome 13 instead of 2.

 - Trisomy 18 (Edwards syndrome).
-This is a condition that slows growth and causes abnormalities in organ development.
+This condition slows growth and causes abnormalities in organ development.
 This happens because a child has 3 copies of chromosome 18 instead of 2.

 - Robinow syndrome.
 This is a rare disorder that affects bone growth.